Dr. Jeff Kloha is provost of Concordia Seminary, St. Louis, Mo.

 His areas of research include the formation of the New Testament, specifically its text and canonical development within the context of early church history.
 He has published several articles on the text of the Pauline Letters, ancient Gnosticism and early Christianity, and Pauline theology in Novum Testamentum, Concordia Theological Quarterly, and Concordia Journal and a chapter in book on New Testament textual criticism.
-He is currently completing a book on the text of 1 Corinthians, and, in conjunction with researchers at the University of Birmingham (UK), editing the Vetus Latina volumes of the Pauline Hauptbriefe.
+He is currently completing a book on the text of 1 Corinthians, and, in conjunction with researchers at the University of Birmingham, United Kingdom, editing the Vetus Latina volumes of the Pauline Hauptbriefe.

-- Associate Professor of Exegetical Theology
+- Professor of Exegetical Theology

 - B.A., Concordia College, Ann Arbor, Mich.